Bethlehem Workers’ Compensation FAQs

 Do All Workers’ Compensation Cases End in a Settlement?

-There are two types of settlement you can receive through negotiation with your employer’s insurance company:
+There are two types of settlement you can receive through negotiation with your employer’s insurance company: a lump sum settlement or a structured settlement.

-A lump sum settlement, or a compromise and release agreement, is when an employee settles a workers’ comp claim by giving up all rights to the workers’ compensation benefits in exchange for a single largerA sum of money.
+A lump sum settlement, or a compromise and release agreement, is when an employee settles a workers’ comp claim by giving up all rights to the workers’ compensation benefits in exchange for a single larger sum of money.

-A structured settlement is when you negotiate to receive your money in a structured payout over time, either monthly, yearly, or every few years.
-This may be the best option for you if you are concerned about any tax implications of a lump sum settlement or if you’d rather stretch the payments over time to cover future expenses.
+Lump sum settlements are a good option for the employee if you have reached your maximum medical improvement, while a structured settlement may be the best option for you if you are concerned about any tax implications of a lump sum settlement or if you’d rather stretch the payments over time to cover future expenses.

-When you have been hurt at work you might be overwhelmed and scared by what lies ahead.
-Not only are you recovering from an injury, or possibly a serious illness, but you have medical expenses, doctor visits, you are missing work and you are struggling with how to cope with lost wages.
+When you have been hurt at work, you might be overwhelmed and scared by what lies ahead.
+Not only are you recovering from an injury or possibly a serious illness, but you have medical expenses, doctor visits, you are missing work, and you are struggling with how to cope with lost wages.

 Munley Law workers’ compensation attorneys are a Pennsylvania family helping injured Pennsylvania workers.
 We have more than 60 years of experience fighting for the rights of workers in Bethlehem and throughout the Lehigh Valley.
-We can help you navigate though this difficult time.
+We can help you navigate through this difficult time.

 We have the legal expertise, negotiating experience, and decades of trial know-how to help you succeed with your workers’ comp case.
 Contact us today for a free consultation to discuss the specifics of your case.
-Se habla Espanol.

 LCA